HeavyMedl/heavymedl.github.io/src/pages/cv.md

 ## Industry achievements

-Here are some industry achievements that I am proud of.
+I would like to share some industry achievements that I am proud of.

-### Brought Vite, Vitest, and Vue 3 to REI
+### I introduced Vite, Vitest, and Vue 3 at REI

-When Vue 2 was announced EOL, our development platform was not positioned to upgrade to Vue 3.
-Initially, we attempted to update the constituent dependencies of our custom tools but encountered many technical impasses.
-I created a proof of technology that replaced our tools with Vite and Vitest, updated our back-end library to integrate Vite-compiled assets, and rewrote our server-rendering solution for Vue to accommodate Vue 3.
-This was adopted by all product engineering teams at REI.
-Read the whole story [here](/posts/unleashing-the-power-of-vite-and-vitest-at-rei/).
+When Vue 2 was announced as end-of-life (EOL), our development platform was not equipped to upgrade to Vue 3.
+Initially, we tried to update the individual dependencies of our custom tools, but we faced numerous technical challenges.
+I created a proof of concept that replaced our existing tools with Vite and Vitest.
+Additionally, I updated our back-end library to integrate Vite-compiled assets and rewrote our server-rendering solution for Vue to support Vue 3.
+This new approach was adopted by all product engineering teams at REI.
+You can read the complete story [here](/posts/unleashing-the-power-of-vite-and-vitest-at-rei/).

-### Rewrote REI's Adventures property with Vue
+### I revamped the REI Adventures website using Vue

-When I joined REI, my team and I rewrote [REI's Adventures](https://www.rei.com/adventures) property with Vue.
-We decommissioned several overlapping frameworks, ported functional requirements from legacy code, and delivered new user journeys.
+When I joined REI, my team and I rewrote the REI Adventures property using Vue.
+We eliminated several overlapping frameworks, transferred functional requirements from legacy code, and created new user journeys.

-### Introduced TypeScript to the FED community at REI
+### I introduced TypeScript to the Front-End Development community at REI

-After attending VueConf 2023, I was convinced our front-end ecosystem would benefit from a migration to TypeScript.
-We wanted to bolster application resilience and improve developer productivity with strict typing.
-After conferring with our larger front-end community, our team went about creating the path to TypeScript.
-We converted our archetypal microsite and tools to TypeScript.
-With a sanctioned functional example, we created documentation and shepherded TypeScript at REI.
+After attending VueConf 2023, I became convinced that our front-end ecosystem would greatly benefit from migrating to TypeScript.
+We aimed to enhance application resilience and improve developer productivity through strict typing.
+After discussing this with our larger front-end community, our team began the transition to TypeScript.
+We converted our standard microsite and tools to TypeScript.
+With a validated functional example, we created documentation and guided the adoption of TypeScript at REI.

-### Rewrote REI's analytics library with TypeScript
+### I rewrote the analytics library for REI using TypeScript

-Shortly after adopting TypeScript, I rewrote a legacy implementation of REI's analytics library to TypeScript using Vite and Vitest.
-This effort involved sifting through a large amount of code I didn't fully understand and making educated decisions about what a coherent type interface would be.
-The introduction of TypeScript surfaced underlying implementation problems that can now be corrected.
+After adopting TypeScript, I rewrote a legacy implementation of REI's analytics library using Vite and Vitest.
+This involved carefully analyzing a substantial amount of code that I didn't fully understand, and making informed decisions about creating a cohesive type interface.
+The introduction of TypeScript revealed underlying implementation issues that can now be addressed and corrected.

-### Canonicalized how NPM packages are scaffolded at REI
+### Standardized the process of scaffolding NPM packages at REI

-I normalized the process for scaffolding new utility libraries, Vue components, and microsites by introducing an [NPM initializer](https://github.com/rei/create-package).
-This CLI tool offers a series of prompts that ultimately generate a new directory of templated code.
-The templates alleviate the developer from the tedium of setting up build tools, managing package dependencies, and setting up CI/CD in GitLab.
-This tool is the official way to create new JS/TS-based code at REI.
+I streamlined the process for creating new utility libraries, Vue components, and microsites by introducing an [NPM initializer](http://github.com/rei/create-package).
+This CLI tool provides a series of prompts that guide users through generating a new directory containing pre-defined code templates.
+These templates help developers avoid the tedious tasks of setting up build tools, managing package dependencies, and configuring CI/CD in GitLab.
+This tool is now the official method for creating new JavaScript and TypeScript-based code at REI.

-### Wrote middleware to server-render Vue applications at REI
+### I developed middleware to enable server-side rendering of Vue applications at REI

-I wrote an Express.js implementation with TypeScript that is responsible for server-rendering Vue applications in REI's stack.
-This dockerized server runs adjacent to the primary microsite, handling HTTP requests to render server bundles, and finally sending back the resultant HTML to the primary microsite, where it is ultimately injected into our base templates.
+I developed an Express.js implementation using TypeScript that is responsible for server-rendering Vue applications within REI's stack.
+This dockerized server operates alongside the main microsite, managing HTTP requests to render server bundles.
+It then sends the resulting HTML back to the primary microsite, where it is injected into our base templates.

-### Introduced modern front-end build tools at Costco
+### I implemented modern front-end build tools at Costco

-As part of a massive overhaul to the entire Costco eCommerce front end, I pitched Webpack and various other technologies to modernize the front-end build toolchain.
-This effort helped deliver modernized compiled assets to customers and boost developer productivity.
+To modernize the entire Costco eCommerce front end, I proposed using Webpack and other technologies.
+This initiative enabled the delivery of modern compiled assets to customers and enhanced developer productivity.

 ---

 ## Industry experience

-### Senior Software Engineer | Front-end Platform @ REI
+### Senior Software Engineer specializing in Front-end Platforms and Integrations at REI

 Hybrid | April 2020 - Present

-As a front-end platform engineer, I contribute to a suite of applications, libraries, build-tool plugins, and configurations used by all product engineering teams at REI.
-Our team is responsible for the R&D of front-end patterns as well as vetting technologies that are ultimately adopted by all REI product engineering teams.
+As a front-end platform engineer, I play a key role in developing various applications, libraries, build-tool plugins, and configurations used by all product engineering teams at REI.
+Our team focuses on researching and developing front-end patterns and evaluating technologies eventually adopted by the entire REI product engineering community.

-Additionally, we:
+In addition to this, we:

-- provide support in the form of troubleshooting to teams experiencing runtime or setup issues.
+- Provide troubleshooting support to teams facing runtime or setup issues.
-- mitigate security vulnerabilities in our front-end ecosystem.
+- Address security vulnerabilities within our front-end ecosystem.
-- integrate vendor scripts
+- Integrate vendor solutions.
-- scrutinize our properties for optimal performance.
+- Analyze our properties for optimal performance.
-- track emerging technologies and trends in the industry.
+- Monitor emerging technologies and industry trends.
-- provide E2E technology direction and guidance.
+- Offer end-to-end technology direction and guidance.
-- work closely with other enablement teams including Design Systems, Platform Engineering, Web Performance, SEO, and Accessibility.
+- Collaborate closely with other enablement teams, including Design Systems, Platform Engineering, Web Performance, SEO, and Accessibility.
-- contribute to [Cedar](https://cedar.rei.com), REI's design system.
+- Contribute to Cedar, REI's design system.

-### Senior Software Engineer | Front-end @ REI Adventures
+### Senior Software Engineer specializing in Front-end Development at REI Adventures

 Bellevue, WA | July 2019 - April 2020

-Delivered Vue applications and UI components for REI's Adventures property.
-My team and I rewrote the REI Adventures property with Vue and decommissioned overlapping frameworks.
-We followed a standard SDLC using agile methodologies and ceremonies.
-I interfaced with UX designers, product and program managers, business analysts, and business stakeholders.
-I had rotating on-call responsibilities.
+I developed Vue applications and user interface components for REI's Adventures property.
+My team and I rewrote the REI Adventures platform using Vue and decommissioned overlapping frameworks.
+We followed a standard Software Development Life Cycle (SDLC), utilizing agile methodologies and ceremonies.
+I collaborated closely with UX designers, product and program managers, business analysts, and stakeholders.
+Additionally, I participated in rotating on-call responsibilities.

-### Software Engineer III | Full-stack @ Costco eCommerce
+### Full-Stack Software Engineer III at Costco eCommerce

 Issaquah, WA | July 2016 - July 2019

-During my concluding position as a senior software engineer at Costco, I led several intricate projects including:
+During my final position as a senior software engineer at Costco, I led several complex projects, including:

-- implementing SMS notifications for our LTL (less-than-truckload) carriers.
+- Implementing SMS notifications for our less-than-truckload (LTL) carriers.
-- spearheading another site redesign, introducing React to Costco's technology stack.
+- Spearheading a site redesign that introduced React to Costco's technology stack.
-- integrating gas prices into the Costco warehouse locator.
+- Integrating gas prices into the Costco warehouse locator.
-- implementing a member validation service for customer profiles.
+- Developing a member validation service for customer profiles.

-Beyond coding, I developed timelines that harmonized project requirements with stakeholder deadlines.
-I also led teams of off-shore contractors and provided mentorship to junior developers.
+In addition to coding, I created timelines that aligned project requirements with stakeholder deadlines.
+I also managed teams of offshore contractors and provided mentorship to junior developers.

-### Software Engineer II | Full-stack @ Costco eCommerce
+### Full-Stack Software Engineer II at Costco eCommerce

 Issaquah, WA | July 2014 - July 2016

-As my time at Costco progressed, I took on more substantial leadership roles, with a notable project being our responsive design initiative.
-Collaborating with business analysts, UX designers, stakeholders, QA, and both on-site and off-site consultants, my team and I successfully delivered a contemporary, responsive website.
-We employed then-modern build tools such as Webpack, utilized SCSS for styling, and implemented Mocha for testing.
-Through the application of industry-standard tools and patterns, we transformed the chaotic landscape of spaghetti/cowboy code into a well-ordered and efficient system.
+As my time at Costco progressed, I took on more significant leadership roles, with a particularly noteworthy project being our responsive design initiative.
+Collaborating with business analysts, UX designers, stakeholders, quality assurance (QA) experts, and on-site and off-site consultants, my team and I successfully delivered a modern, responsive website.
+We utilized contemporary build tools like Webpack, employed SCSS for styling, and implemented Mocha for testing.
+By applying industry-standard tools and best practices, we transformed the previously chaotic environment of disorganized code into a well-structured and efficient system.

-### Software Engineer I | Full-stack @ Costco eCommerce
+### Full-Stack Software Engineer I at Costco eCommerce

 Issaquah, WA | July 2013 - July 2014

-After my internship, I was hired as a full-stack software engineer working for Costco eCommerce.
-I worked with fellow engineers on many projects spanning the entire stack.
-I was given a bi-weekly on-call responsibility to triage production issues which had me collaborating with our Dev Ops, Sterling OMS, and Networking teams.
-During this time I:
+After completing my internship, I was hired as a full-stack software engineer at Costco eCommerce.
+In this role, I collaborated with fellow engineers on various projects across the entire technology stack.
+I took on bi-weekly on-call responsibilities to address production issues, which involved working closely with our DevOps, Sterling OMS, and Networking teams.
+During this time, I:

-- built a manual authentication service that allowed customers to manage their membership details
+- Developed a manual authentication service that allowed customers to manage their membership details.
-- integrated internal and external web services
+- Integrated both internal and external web services.
-- performed general maintenance on applications
+- Conducted general maintenance on applications.

-### Software Engineer Intern | Full-stack @ Costco eCommerce
+### Full-Stack Software Engineer Intern at Costco eCommerce

 Issaquah, WA | April 2013 - July 2013

-Started my SW career with a software engineering internship at the Costco HQ in Issaquah, WA.
-I was embedded within the Costco eCommerce team responsible for delivering [costco.com](https://www.costco.com) and [costco.ca](https://www.costco.ca).
-I was introduced to Costco's large, distributed architecture and a suite of [un]customized IBM products including WebSphere Commerce, DB2, and MQ.
+I began my software engineering career with an internship at Costco's headquarters in Issaquah, WA.
+During this internship, I was part of the Costco eCommerce team and managed the websites costco.com and costco.ca.
+I gained valuable experience working with Costco's extensive distributed architecture and became familiar with various IBM products, including WebSphere Commerce, DB2, and MQ.

 ---

 ## Industry projects

-The following is a subset of notable projects from my industry experience.
+Here is a selection of notable projects drawn from my industry experience.

 ### Front-end